 Buzzing or Ringing in the Ears?
 Tinnitus Help

-Tinnitus is a symptom and not a disease, and may or may not accompany hearing loss.
+Tinnitus is a symptom of a disease, and hearing bells, ringing noises, or pulsating sounds, may or may not accompany hearing loss.
 There is no cure for tinnitus, although for some lucky people, the symptoms are short-lived and go away on their own.

 Tinnitus sufferers are also prone to head, neck and jaw tension, poor concentration, anxiety, irritability and depression.